 International part-time students: £8,200 p/a*

 *All fees are subject to annual increase

 You'll need an upper second class honours first degree from an internationally recognised university or a Master’s degree in an appropriate subject.
 In exceptional cases, we may consider equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 We’d encourage you to contact Dr Jaewoo Joo at email@example.com to discuss your interest before you apply, quoting the project code.

 When you are ready to apply, you can use our online application form.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 An extended statement as to how you might address the proposal would be welcomed.

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-If you want to be considered for this funded PhD opportunity you must quote project code SMAP4570220 when applying.
+If you want to be considered for this self-funded PhD opportunity you must quote project code SMAP4570220 when applying.